minhnt02/My-Phishing-Case-AbBank/README.md

 As per the usual procedure, the priority was to find internal email accounts.Implement brute-force , in this case, I managed to find a considerable number of accessible email accounts, including notification accounts and user accounts.(I still recommend using ruler-linux64 along with a password list, as it has proven to be highly effective) OK, everything seems to be going smoothly in the beginning😂.

-## III.The first failure in the campaign
+## III.
+The first failure in the campaign

 Resting on the laurels of the previous campaign, I skipped all the setup steps.The account I used in this campaign was a notification account, the list of target users was very large and all randomly selected and of course, the payload I reused remained completely unchanged LOL.
 <p align="center">